Dirt Diggers Digest Guide to Strategic Corporate Research

 E. WORKPLACE SAFETY AND HEALTH

 Health and safety conditions on the job have been a matter of public controversy since the beginning of the Industrial Revolution.
 Since the early 1970s in the United States, those conditions have been regulated by a federal agency, the Labor Department’s Occupational Safety and Health Administration.
 To carry out its mandate, OSHA is supposed to conduct periodic inspections of workplaces and cite employers for any violations that are found.
 The OSHA website has a database that contains the results of every inspection the agency has carried out.
-There is also a list of the companies that have received the largest penalties as well as a list of corporate-wide settlement agreements.
+There is also a list of corporate-wide settlement agreements.

 The Mine Safety and Health Administration’s Data Retrieval System contains accident and violation histories for specific mines as well as inspection dust sampling data.